nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 # Proposed Solution
 ## Fully Specified Source/Sink Descriptor
 Currently, we are creating physical sources from source types.
 Source types are configured using either a `YAML::Node` as input or a `std::map<std::string, std::string>`.
-Disregarding the YAML configuration, which we are getting rid of on the worker node (see [Assumptions](#assumptions)), all current configurations are possible to represent as a map from string to string.
+Therefore, all current configurations are possible to represent as a map from string to string.
 We also observe that most configurations use scalar values from the following set {uint32_t, uint64_t, bool, float, char}.
 Therefore, we conclude that we can model all current source configurations as a `std::unordered_map<std::string, std::variant<uint32_t, uint64_t, std::string, bool, float, char>>`.
 Given that everything that a worker needs to know to create a source/sink is the type, and potentially the configuration and meta information, we define the following:

-Fully specified source descriptor:
+Fully specified source/sink descriptor:
   - the distinct type of the source/sink (one to one mapping from type to source/sink implementation)
   - (optional) the configuration of the source/sink, represented as a `std::unordered_map<std::string, std::variant<uint32_t, uint64_t, std::string, bool, float, char>>`
   - (optional) meta data, such as whether a source allows source sharing, represented as class member variables of the SourceDescriptor and the SinkDescriptor respectively.

 Thus, there is only one source descriptor implementation and one sink descriptor implementation.
 The distinct type identifies which type of source the descriptor describes.
 The configuration is general enough to handle all source/sink configurations and the meta information are part of the source/sink descriptor.
+This descriptor contains all information to construct a fully specified source/sink, allowing for 'RESTful queries', i.e., the worker does not require to maintain state concerning sources and sinks to execute queries.

 *Open question: does it make sense to only have one descriptor, both for sources and sinks?
 Intuitively, it seems better to separate both, so that the object type is descriptive (SourceDescriptor vs SinkDescriptor).
 Additionally, some meta information such as 'source sharing' are exclusive to sources or sinks (in this case sources).*